BlueBrain/nexus/docs/src/main/paradox/docs/fusion/search.md

 ![Field Sort](assets/fusion-search-field-sort.png)

-Upon selecting a sort direction the sorting criteria will be applied and the results updated immediately.
+Upon selecting a sort direction the sorting criteria will be applied and the results will be updated immediately.
 Click the `Clear` button to remove the sorting criteria for the field.
 Sort criteria can be applied to several fields.

-@@@ notexz
+@@@ note

 If a field does not support sorting then the sorting option will not be displayed.